ovh/docs/pages/platform/ai-training/33_TUTO_debug_job/guide.en-ca.md

 ### Debug your Code

-The easiest way to debug your code may be using above interactive debug-session and run/compile your code interactively checking for
+The easiest way to debug your code may be using above interactive debug-session and run/compile your code interactively checking for:

 -   error-messages
 -   syntax errors